moondance-labs/tanssi-docs/builders/deploy/dapp/deploy.md

 You're finally ready to take your last step towards deploying your Appchain!
 For this final step, you'll need to submit two transactions: one to register your Appchain on the relay chain and another to register your Appchain on Tanssi.

+To register your Appchain on the relay chain, take the following steps:

-Go ahead and click **Register** under the **Register Appchain in Relay** section.
+1. Click **Register** under the **Register Appchain in Relay** section
+2. Confirm the transaction in your wallet

 ![Register your Appchain on the relay chain.](/images/builders/deploy/dapp/deploy/deploy-10.png)

+Once the transaction has gone through successfully,  the dApp will update to show that you have successfully registered your Appchain under the **Register Appchain in Relay** section.

+Lastly, to register your Appchain on Tanssi, take the following steps:

-Lastly, click **Register** under the **Register Appchain in Tanssi** section.
+1. Click **Register** under the **Register Appchain in Tanssi** section
+2. Confirm the transaction in your wallet

 ![Register your Appchain on Tanssi.](/images/builders/deploy/dapp/deploy/deploy-11.png)

-Once the transaction has gone through successfully, the dApp will update to show that you have successfully registered your Appchain.
+Once the transaction has gone through successfully, the dApp will update to show that you have successfully registered your Appchain under the **Register Appchain in Tanssi** section..
 You can click **Continue** to view the dashboard for your Appchain.

 ![Successful registration of your Appchain on the relay chain and Tanssi.](/images/builders/deploy/dapp/deploy/deploy-12.png)